News media inquiries, including requests for patient conditions, must be directed to the HCMC Public Relations Department.

 - Undetermined – The patient is in the process of being evaluated; condition not available.

 Even if the patient contacts you to make arrangements for an interview, it is still dependent on approval from the medical staff and Public Relations before final arrangements will be made.
 All reporters must be escorted by a hospital Public Relations representative when on medical center property.

-You may also use this form to submit a request to the Media Relations Specialist:
+You may also use this form to submit a media request: